In this guide we’ll take a look at the best microchip cat flaps for the UK market.

 The flap was slighter bigger than the previous CatMate flap I had so needed a few adjustments to fit.
 It is a little bit more expensive than the previous cat flap and I didn’t find the brown opaque door as attractive to look at.

-It can be programmed to keep certain cats indoors, which is useful if you have an upcoming vet appointment or one of your cats is injured or sick.
+This microchip cat flap can be programmed to keep certain cats indoors, which is useful if you have an upcoming vet appointment or one of your cats is injured or sick.
+This functionality really makes this one of the best microchip cat flap products on the market.

 It requires 4 C cell batteries which will last for up to a year.
 These are a little more expensive than the AA batteries required for some other microchip cat flaps, but this does not add up to much more expense over the course of a year.